-I. Course Description: One semester hour.
+I. Course Description: Three semester hours.

-Laboratory course to accompany BIOL 1370.
-Must be taken concurrently with BIOL 1370.
+BIOL 1370 is basic introductory course stressing fundamental biological principles and concepts.
+It is designed to acquaint the future elementary teacher with the various structures, functions, life histories, and occurrence of local plants and animals.
+May be taken concurrently with BIOL 1170.
 Required for elementary education certification.
 Not for students majoring or minoring in science.
 Fulfills the laboratory science core curriculum requirement.